vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 - FreeRTOS targets do not support on-target A2L generation or A2L upload in this demo.
 Generate the A2L offline from the ELF file.
 - The offline A2L generator is not stable.
 Keep xcpclient/xcp-lite and XCPlite versions aligned.
-- If `XCP_104.aml` (included in the generated A2L file) is missing, xcpclient may not yet produce a helpful error message.
 - Local variable measurement depends on compiler debug information and optimization behavior.
 Selected demo locals are marked `volatile` to improve visibility.

 ## TODO

-- Add a how-to tune the different XCP configuration options
+- Fix xcpclient issue if `XCP_104.aml` (included in the generated A2L file) is missing, xcpclient may not yet produce a helpful error message.
 - Check if the mutex based queue is acceptable or if we should port one of the lockless queue implementations based on 64Bit atomic head and tail
 - Add TCP support
 - Do some benchmarking on CPU load, event trigger and calibration RCU latency
-- Summarize the overall memory consumption